gitshawn/docker-mo/README.md

 # docker-mo
-Docker mo (mustache for bash) in an Alpine container
+Dockerized mo (mustache for bash) in an Alpine container